spikeekips/mitum-doc/node-states.md

 * *Consensus*
 * *Stopped*

-The basic lifecycle of node state is:
+The basic life cycle of node state is:

 ```
 Booting -> Syncing -> Joining -> Consensus -> Stopped